instructure/canvas-lms/doc/api/provisioning.md

 ### Limitations/Challenges
 - Requires implementation of additional authentication systems.
 - Results in non-interoperable integrations.
-- If using Canvas APIs to sync entire accounts, can be slow for large accounts due to <a href="file.throttling.html" target="_blank">API throttling</a> and the sheer volume of requests being made
+- If using Canvas APIs to sync entire accounts, it can be slow for large accounts due to <a href="file.throttling.html" target="_blank">API throttling</a> and the sheer volume of requests being made
 - Reports can take hours to generate for large accounts; breaking into many smaller reports broken by term or object is recommended.
 - Canvas Data is not updated in real-time.